Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

-Before moving on to the outline of the proof of Theorem~\ref{theo_main}, let us give a short overview on the literature of diffusivity of directed random polymers.
-Consider the two dimensional case and $\beta_N$ scaled as in Theorem~\ref{theo_main}, it was proven in \cite{CSZ17} that the diffusively rescaled field
+We give a short overview on the literature of diffusivity of directed random polymers.
+Consider the two dimensional case and $\beta_N$ scaled as in \eqref{eq_R_N}, then it was proven in \cite{CSZ17} that the diffusively rescaled field

-converges to the solution of the stochastic heat equation with additive space-time white noise.
-However, to the author's best knowledge there are no results on diffusivity of the polymer paths in this case.
-Subcritical scalings $\beta_N^2 \ll R_N^{-1}$ in $d=2$ were considered by Feng \cite{Fe12}, who proved diffusivity of the polymer endpoint in this case.
+converges to the solution of the stochastic heat equation with additive space-time white noise, but to the author's best knowledge there are no results on diffusivity of the polymer paths in this case.
+Subcritical scalings $\beta_N^2 \ll R_N^{-1}$ in $d=2$ were considered by Feng \cite{Fe12}, who proved diffusivity of the polymer endpoint.
+However, under such subcritical scalings the partition function's variance vanishes in the large $N$ limit, which essentially brings us to the situation of setting $\widehat{\beta}=0$.
+Theorem~\ref{theo_fdd_quenched} and \ref{theo_main}, on the other hand, consider a critical scaling under which the partition function converges to a non-trivial random variable and a transition (in $\beta$) of the polymer path behaviour is expected.
+Our result not only covers the diffusivity of the polymer endpoint but fully determines the behaviour of the limiting polymer paths in the corresponding subcritical regime under diffusive scaling.

 In dimension $d\geq 3$, diffusivity of the directed random polymer in the weak disorder regime was first proven to hold with probability one in \cite{IS88} for sufficiently small disorder strength.
 The works by Bolthausen \cite{Bo89} and Kifer \cite{Ki97} simplified and extended the original result further.
-The first invariance principles were proven in \cite{AZ96,SZ96} where, for $\beta>0$ small enough, almost sure convergence to the law of Brownian motion with dimension-dependent diffusion matrix was achieved.
-Later, this was partially extended to the full weak disorder regime in \cite{CY06}, however, only for convergence in probability.
+The first invariance principles were deduced in \cite{AZ96,SZ96} where, for $\beta>0$ in the $L^2$-phase, almost sure convergence to the law of Brownian motion with dimension-dependent diffusion matrix was achieved.
+Later, it was extended to the full weak disorder regime by Comets and Yoshida \cite{CY06} in the sense of a functional central limit theorem which holds in probability.
+Theorem~\ref{theo_main} can be viewed as the analogous result in $d=2$.

+Recently, Junk \cite{Ju21,Ju21b} gave an alternative proof of determining the limit of the polymer endpoint distribution (for bounded bond disorder) in $d\geq 3$ by introducing a comparison principle for partition functions of distinct parameters $\beta$.
+This allows them to transform the polymer endpoint distribution into the one of the simple random walk with a multiplicative error, that converges to one.